-Driving distances made it difficult to be as active in Maine, but I presented at Southern Maine Pagan Pride Day in 2013, and I’m looking forward to finding more ways to connect with Pagans in the Boston area in the coming years.
+Driving distances made it difficult to be as active in Maine, but I presented at Southern Maine Pagan Pride Day in 2013, and I’m enjoying finding more ways to connect with Pagans in the Boston area.

 I do a lot of writing and online conversation about related topics (see my Seeking site, for one of the more obvious ones), and am working on several book-length projects.
 I’ve had several articles in Llewellyn almanacs.

 Currently, I am doing occasional workshops for Boston area Pagans through a collaboration with the Cornucopia Collective, and occasionally show up at their rituals.

 Other things about me it may help to know

 I like words.
 A lot.
 You might already have guessed this.